PoisotLab/ms_betacov_mapping/README.md

 empirical support to the idea that these community-level mechanisms are even more important [@Power2004PatSpi], particularly given that cross-species transmission may, as a rule, structure viral evolution more than co-divergence with hosts [@Geoghegan2017ComAna].
 This creates a disconnect between coevolutionary theory and most existing ecological frameworks for mapping spillover risk.

 The Geographic Mosaic Theory of Coevolution (GMTC) attempts to explicitly connect microevolutionary dynamics to the macroecology and biogeography of symbiotic interactions [@Thompson2005GeoMos].
-The GMTC posits that coevolutionary processes among pairs [@Thompson1994CoePro] or complexes [@Janzen1980WheIt] of species are structured in space by the rippling effects of abiotic conditions onto evolutionary mechanism, giving rise to fragmented systems with different structure and ecologically dynamics over large spatial extents [@Price2002MacThe].
-The GMTC predicts a spatial fragmentation of coevolutionary dynamics under the joint action of three processes
+The GMTC posits that coevolutionary processes among pairs [@Thompson1994CoePro] or complexes [@Janzen1980WheIt] of species are structured in space by the rippling effects of abiotic conditions onto evolutionary mechanisms, giving rise to fragmented systems with different ecologies over large spatial extents [@Price2002MacThe].
-[@Gomulkiewicz2007DosDon]: coevolutionary hot- and coldspots, which appear when the intensity of *interaction* (in terms of reciprocal fitness consequences) varies spatially; selection mosaics, wherein the intensity of *selection* varies across space, driven by both the biotic complexity of the community (locally diverse hosts and viruses are more biotically complex) and the local favorability of the environment [@Thrall2007CoeSym]; and trait remixing, which occurs when coevolutionary dynamics are driven by by the arrival (or departure) of _functional traits_, through changes in community composition due to invasions, meta-community dynamics, and disperal.
+The GMTC predicts a spatial fragmentation of coevolutionary dynamics under the joint action of three processes [@Gomulkiewicz2007DosDon]: coevolutionary hot- and coldspots, which appear when the intensity of *interaction* (in terms of reciprocal fitness consequences) varies spatially; selection mosaics, wherein the intensity of *selection* varies across space, driven by both the biotic complexity of the community (locally diverse hosts and viruses are more biotically complex) and the local favorability of the environment [@Thrall2007CoeSym]; and trait remixing, which occurs when coevolutionary dynamics change when community-level _functional traits_ change through meta-community dynamics.

 Here, we apply the GMTC to explore and explain the global biogeography of betacoronaviruses, the group that includes SARS-CoV, MERS-CoV, and SARS-CoV-2.